You Don't Know Me (RuPaul's Drag Race)

-"You Don't Know Me" is the second episode of the twelfth season of RuPaul's Drag Race.
+"You Don't Know Me" is the second episode of the twelfth season of the American television series RuPaul's Drag Race.
 It originally aired on March 6, 2020.
+The episode's main challenge tasks contestants with writing, recording, and performing verses to the song "You Don't Know Me".
 Thandie Newton and Robyn are guest judges.
-Jaida Essence Hall wins the main challenge, and no one is eliminated from the competition.
+Jaida Essence Hall wins the main challenge, after placing in the top two and winning a lip-sync contest against Sherry Pie to "Call Your Girlfriend" by Robyn.
+No one is eliminated from the competition.

 Episode

 Thandiwe Newton (left) and Robyn (right) are guest judges.

-Jaida Essence Hall wins the episode's main challenge.

 The remaining six contestants enter the Werk Room in the following order: Rock M. Sakura, Dahlia Sin, Sherry Pie, Jan, Jaida Essence Hall, and Aiden Zhane.
-RuPaul welcomes the contestants to the competition and reveals the mini-challenge: to show two looks (spring and fall) for a fashion show.
+RuPaul welcomes the group to the competition and reveals the mini-challenge, which tasks contestants with presenting two looks ("Spring" and "Fall") for a fashion show.
 Watching the show are Ross Matthews, RuPaul, Raven, and Zaldy, as well as impersonators of Anna Sui, Karl Lagerfeld, and André Leon Talley.

-After the fashion show, the contestants re-enter the Werk Room and get out of drag.
-RuPaul reveals the main challenge, which has contestants write, record, and perform verses to the song "You Don't Know Me", along with Bob Fosse-inspired choreography.
+After the fashion show, the contestants return to the Werk Room and get out of drag.
+RuPaul reveals the main challenge, which tasks contestants with writing, recording, and performing verses to the song "You Don't Know Me", along with Bob Fosse-inspired choreography.
 The contestants rehearse choreography together on the main stage.

 Back in the Werk Room, the contestants prepare for the final runway.
 Rock M. Sakura discusses her struggle with being in leadership roles.
 On the main stage, RuPaul welcomes fellow panelists Visage and Matthews, as well as guest judges Thandie Newton and Robyn.
 The contestants perform "You Don't Know Me".
 The runway category is Tulle.
-After the show, the judges critique the contestants.
-The contestants leave the main stage so the judges can deliberate.
+After the contestants present their looks, the judges deliver their critiques, deliberate, then share the results with the group.

 Aiden Zhane, Jaida Essence Hall, Jan, and Sherry Pie receive positive critiques.
 Dahlia Sin and Rock M. Sakura receive negative critiques.
 Jaida Essence Hall and Sherry Pie are declared the top two contestants of the week and face off in a lip-sync for the win to "Call Your Girlfriend" (2011) by Robyn.
 Jaida Essence Hall wins and no one is eliminated from the competition.

 Production

+Jaida Essence Hall (pictured in 2022) wins the episode's main challenge.

 The episode originally aired on March 6, 2020.

+VH1 released a 13-minute preview of the episode beforehand.

 Fashion

 For her entrance look, Jan wears a basketball-inspired outfit.

-For the spring part of the fashion show, Aiden Zhane wears a headpiece with a flower.
-Rock M. Sakura's fall look is a blue dress with fish imagery.
+For the "Spring" category in the fashion show, Aiden Zhane wears a headpiece with a flower.
+Rock M. Sakura's "Fall" look is a blue dress with fish imagery.
 Jan has an alligator-inspired look and Jaida Essence Hall wears a beret.

-For the final way, Aiden Zhane wears a lime-colored outfit.
+For the final runway, Aiden Zhane wears a lime-colored outfit.
 Dahlia Sin wears red, and Jaida Essence Hall has a yellow dress.
 Jan's look has a safety vest and she carries a wrench.
 Sherry Pie's outfit resembles a rain cloud.